SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

     PCR tube.
 Repeat in separate tubes for the Index Primer(s) and Read 2 Sequencing Primer(s).

-11. Use an extra long 100 ul tip and pipetter transfer the 3 ul of Read 1 Sequencing Primer to the bottom of well 12 and pipette to mix.
+11. Use an extra long 20 ul tip and pipetter to transfer the 3 ul of Read 1 Sequencing Primer to the bottom of well 12 and pipette to mix.
 Repeat this process spiking the Index Primer into well 13 and the Read 2 Sequencing Primer into well 14.